dalenberg/redux-search-interface/README.md

 # Github Search Repos

-An exploration of redux-observable
+A public exploration of redux-observable.

+To see this code in action, [click here](https://dalenberg.github.io/redux-search-interface/)

-Open your Redux Chrome debugger to watch the actions.
+Open up your Redux Chrome debugger to watch the state/actions.